Ultrahackathon/donator/project_plan.md

-Make sure your presentation is crystal clear to anyone and everyone.
-Here is a template you can use, but you don't have to follow it strictly – you choose the best way to introduce your project outcome.

 ### Problem

 Brick-and-mortar stores are lacking visitors as more and more business is handled online.
 These stores are part of the city's identity, and we don't want them to die.
 Cities have a lot of other interesting places (POI), but are very poor at marketing and promoting, especially in digital channels.
 The general problem for users is lack of knowledge POI's existence and motivation to actually visit them in first place.